vcameron1/Metapop_ms/manuscript/manuscript.md

 ### Impacts of climate warming on Bicknell's thrush breeding range

 Climate warming had a strong effect on Bicknell's thrush breeding range within all studied regions.
-For intermediate climate warming, range expansion was observed at the scale of Québec and in Forêt Montmorency, while the Eastern Townships showed rapid contraction (Fig. 1).
-For greater climate warming, breeding range contracted importantly in all regions.
+We observed significant loss of suitable habitat patches, and moderate climate warming to increase habitat amount in some regions, but intense warming to have severe negative effects (Fig. 1).
-The direction of change varied with latitude and with the extent of climate warming.
+The direction and extent of change varied with latitude and with the extent of climate warming.

-*Number of patches*
-Our results show a general decline in the number of patches following climate warming (Fig. 2).
+*Our results show a general decline in the number of patches following climate warming (Fig. 2).*
-The effects of climate warming on the number of patches within the Bicknell's thrush breeding range were more important the greater the temperature warming.
+- The effects of climate warming on the number of patches within the Bicknell's thrush breeding range were more important the greater the temperature warming.
-The rate of change decreased with extent of climate warming.
+- The rate of change decreased with extent of climate warming where 50% of habitat patches were lost within and increase of 1.5°C.

-*Habitat amount*

-*Patch area*

-*Inter patch distance*
+- M contains a large portion of QC patches while ET contribution to is minimal

+*Increase in abitat amount was observed for low to intermediate levels of climate warming (0 to +1°C), but severe decreases were observed for greater important climate warming*
+- QC and M rapid increase, then acceleration in decrease
+- ET imediate decrease + total extinction at +2.6°C

+*Density distribution of patch area show little change for a temperature increase of +2°C*
+- Change more important for +4°C
+- Distribution for QC very similar to that of M
+- limited changes to the density distributions
+- However, Remember that number of patch decreases
+- Decrease in very small patches
+- Increase in intermediate to large patches

+*Climate warming reduces the proportion occupied by large inter-patch distance*
+- Increase in shorter i-p distances
+- changes within M and ET greater than in QC

 ### Cumulative impacts of habitat amount and connectivity

-*Loss in capacity is precipitated by loss of connectivity*
+*Loss in capacity is precipitated by loss of landscape connectivity*
+- Changes in habitat availability are amplified in capacity
+- Weird: M area increases, but not connectivity
+- ET area amount and capacity decreases sharply
+- Increase in habitat amount in QC causes spikes in capacity
+- Increases in habitat amount has most effect on capacity for greater dispersal distance (connectivity)

 ### Effect of temperature warming on habitat and climate distribution